kumaranricky/Graphics-in-android/README.md

-# Unit 5 workshop 1
+# Graphics using Android studio
 # Connect the Internet using Background Thread in android.

 ## AIM: